dojo/framework/docs/en/creating-widgets/supplemental.md

 ### Virtual nodes example

-The following widget example includes a more typical `render()` method that actually returns a `VNode`.
+The following sample widget includes a more typical `render()` method that actually returns a `VNode`.
 This widget has an intended structural representation of a simple `div` DOM element that includes a text child node:

 > src/widgets/MyWidget.ts